BenC-Sec/Tools/Timeline_creator/README.md

 ## Features

-- User interface for entering endpoints, users and events
+- User interface for entering endpoints, usernames, account types and events
 - Ability to filter by endpoints, usernames and time periods
 - Improves readability of generated timeline
 - Creates JSON files containing investigations